photos by Molly Crealock

-Glenn Paul Chomniak sold dandy ads out of the starting gate.
+Glenn Paul Chomniak sold dandy ads.

 Greg Curnoe is a great Canadian artist who was killed in 1992 when a pick up truck ran into his group of London Centennial Wheelers club riders.
 His painting, Mariposa Low Rider, appeared on the cover of the Summer 2009 issue of dandyhorse.
 Special thanks to his widow, Sheila Curnoe for letting us use this image free of charge.
 The bike in this painting was built by another great Canadian, Mike Barry, who was also featured in this issue and wrote about his relationship with the artist.